 Some of the people call it “Bukittinggi Big Ben” :).
 It’s possible to see it in the center of the downtown and this object became the symbol of the city (this tower possible to see from many places in the city).
 The tower surrounded by some space where people hang around, sells souvenirs, snacks.
 In front possible to see “The Hills” hotel (if somebody would like to stay in the center).

-It’s 26 meters high clock tower, with roof shape like Minangkabau traditional house.
+It’s 26 meters high clock tower, with a roof shape like Minangkabau traditional house.
 From the top possible to see the Bukittinggi surrounding.
-The unique thing that in numerical order 4 number written in Roman numeral.
+The unique thing that in numerical order 4 numbers written in Roman numeral.

 The tower was built in 1926 by the local architect Yazid Abidin with his partner Sutan Gigi Ameh.
 The clock itself was a present from Queen of Netherlands to Rook Maker, a secretary of Bukittinggi Municipality during colonization time.
 There are 4 clocks which face to 4 directions.
-The top of the of the clock was restored few times.
-In the beginning it had rounds shape roof with a statue of the rooster.
-Then it changed into monastery shape like roof during the Japanese colonization.
+The top of the clock was restored a few times.
+In the beginning, it had a rounds shape roof with a statue of the rooster.
+Then it changed into a monastery shape like a roof during the Japanese colonization.
 In independence time the top was changed to the shape like it is now.

-Across the square is a traditional tourist markets, called “Pasar Atas” and “Pasar Bawah”.
-Many goods sold there, from souvenirs, handicrafts, textiles, traditional food, traditional snacks, to fresh fruits, vegetables, chicken, meat and fish.
-Behind the market is the town’s old Chinatown with many old shop houses.
+Across the square is traditional tourist markets, called “Pasar Atas” and “Pasar Bawah”.
+Many goods sold there, from souvenirs, handicrafts, textiles, traditional food, traditional snacks, to fresh fruits, vegetables, chicken, meat, and fish.
+Behind the market is the town’s old Chinatown with many old shophouses.

 Limpapeh bridge – “Jembatan Limpapeh”

 It’s a beautiful bridge with Minangkabau architecture.
 It connects Kinantan Zoo (“Kebun Kinantan”) to Fort de Kock (“Benteng fort de Kock”) passing right on Ahmad Yani street.
-You can see really beautiful view from the bridge: in one side the town part surrounded by one mountain in another side – another part and different mountain.
+You can see a really beautiful view from the bridge: on one side the town part surrounded by one mountain on another side – another part and a different mountain.